stamler/ftraining/200questions.md

 13. **Who can make an amendment?**

-    The person who made the modification or major repair (Standard 571 Appendix C (2))
+    The AME who made the modification or major repair (Standard 571 Appendix C (2))

 14. **What are the dangers of an aft or forward centre of gravity?**